 The United States is generally not considered a good place to base a privacy-oriented business like a VPN.
 The United States is at the center of most international surveillance organizations, and can legally force companies (even VPNs) to secretly spy on their customers in violation of the company’s own policies and terms of service.

 This lack of respect for privacy is a big reason that the top-rated VPN services like ExpressVPN and NordVPN are located in countries that have greater regard for user privacy rights.

 And if you think this is just paranoia, consider that there have been a few well-known cases of US VPNs that have been forced to log their users and turn over the data to authorities.

 For example, there was the case with IPVanish logging users, all while claiming to be a “zero logs” VPN service.
 This is particularly noteworthy, since Namecheap VPN is a rebranded version of IPVanish, with the Namecheap logo.

-5. Support staff seems anxious to help, but inexperienced
+Support is anxious to help, but seems inexperienced

 While the support staff for Namecheap VPN is very responsive and clearly anxious to help, we were not impressed with the results.